juanma1980/kwin-colorblindness-effect/README.md

 After each `kwin` package update, the effect becomes incompatible.
 So it won't load without a rebuild.

-As long as the effect is not part of the `kwin` yet (being discussed [here](https://invent.kde.org/plasma/kwin/-/issues/198)), you can automate the re-installation by running the command below inside the `build` directory:
+You can automate the re-installation by running the command below inside the `build` directory:

 ```bash